wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/integration.rst

 This is the key that you would have retrieved from the PagerDuty API.
 This is **mandatory for PagerDuty.**

-.. note:: You must restart OSSEC after changing this configuration.
+.. note:: You must restart Wazuh after changing this configuration.

 +--------------------+-------------------+
 | **Default Value**  | n/a               |